 How does digital music work?

 Digital music is different than any other library materials.
 The songs you download are yours to keep.
-You can download up to three free songs per week and unlike other library materials, they never have to be returned.
+You can download up to five free songs per week and unlike other library materials, they never have to be returned.